-Discretionary items are proposals considered routine under applicable rules on which your broker may vote shares held in street name without your voting instructions.
-On non-discretionary items for which you do not give your broker instructions, the shares will not be voted, which is referred to as a "broker non-vote."
+Discretionary items are proposals considered routine under applicable rules on which your broker may vote shares held in street name if you have not provided voting instructions.
+On non-discretionary items for which you do not give your broker instructions, your broker may not vote shares held in street name, which is referred to as a "broker non-vote."
 Please see "-What proposals will be voted on at the Annual Meeting and what vote is required to approve each proposal?" below for details regarding broker voting for each proposal.